JasonEtco/jasonet.co/posts/on-spike-work.md

 [- Pauline Vos](https://dev.to/paulinevos/atomic-commits-will-help-you-git-legit-35i7)
 </caption>

-Truely atomic commits are always passing, and one feature at a time.
+Truely atomic commits always pass CI, and change one feature at a time.
 For spike work, this is a really useful concept - you want to commit bits at a time that are easily cherry-pick-able.
 This comes in handy later when deciding which changes belong in which PR.

 The only difference is that with spike work it really doesn't matter if you're breaking the build.
 In fact, it can be useful to **send your changes to CI and see what breaks**, especially on large projects where running the entire CI suite locally is prohibitively slow (or just impossible).